chrisgleissner/loom-webflux-benchmarks/README.md

 ### Constant 10k users and rps

-Like the earlier scenario, but 10k users and rps.
+Like the earlier scenario, but it aims to maintain 10k users and rps.

 #### Virtual Threads